The Guide to Conducting Fire Drills in Childcare Centres

 - These drills should be recorded and kept.

 - Drills are different from each other by changing each scenario.
-A good practice involves a different cause of fire and at a different time of the day.
+Good practice involves a different cause of fire and at a different time of the day.
 If the situation is all too familiar, it is likely too vague and may not be effective enough.

 - Be wary of the number of staff and children in the premises at different times.
 Would an evacuation be successful if 4 teachers are out for lunch?
 What is the minimum number of staff required to watch over children and supervise an emergency?
 You must consider the teacher-student ratio and how it can affect any given situation.